zonca/zonca.github.io-source/content/2017-12-05-scalable-jupyterhub-kubernetes-jetstream.md

 	rook-agent-7dfl9                1/1       Running   0          1h
 	rook-operator-88fb8f6f5-tss5t   1/1       Running   0          1h

-Once the pods have started we can actually configure the storage, copy this [`rook-cluster.yaml` file](https://gist.github.com/zonca/3c5b4b44c8a60a62754774f4462549c1) to the master node.
+Once the pods have started we can actually configure the storage, copy this [`rook-cluster.yaml` file](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream/blob/master/storage_rook/rook-cluster.yaml) to the master node.
+Better clone all of the repository as we will be using other files later.

 The most important bits are: